 Mary Bonham-Christie bought the island in 1927 and immediately ordered the mass eviction of the 200 people who lived there, then banned the Boy Scouts from their historic campsite and finally hired goons to eject any meddling intruders.

 By the time she shuffled off this mortal coil (the ultimate act of any self-respecting misanthrope), only she and her boatman lived on the island.
 It’s fair to say that Bonham-Christie was not a people person.

 But her loathing for the human race did open up a hitherto overcrowded corner of the ecosystem for other wildlife.
 Red squirrels most famously, but also other cute animals including voles and sika deer (the pretty ones with spots).

 This imposed haven from humanity made the island an appealing acquisition for the National Trust who completed the purchase in 1962 with help from the Dorset Wildlife Trust, the Scout and Guide Movements and John Lewis (whose staff holiday in the castle).
 Now goon-free, Brownsea Island has been open to the public for nearly sixty years.

 Birders in particular are drawn to Brownsea thanks to the work of another, shall we say ‘energetic’, aristocrat, Colonel William Petrie Waugh.

-When he bought the island, Waugh saw an opportunity in the shallow water to expand his territory.
+When he bought the island in 1852, Waugh saw an opportunity in the shallow water to expand his territory.
 With a bulk order of over a million bricks, he and his lackeys built a wall in the middle of the sea, enclosing a vast paddling pool from which wind-powered pumps extracted the water.
 Hey presto – pasture for grazing cattle.